Best Wine Clubs for Dad

 Retail price: $26

-A well balanced wine, this was a rich, deep, beautiful fruit-forward Shiraz — an excellent sipping wine.
+Well-balanced, rich, deep, beautiful fruit-forward Shiraz — an excellent sipping wine.
 Brambly black fruit was dominant, with some subtle raspberry fruit in the background.
 A long slightly vanilla finish was supported by fine-grain tannins.
-It probably would have been even better in 2-3 more years.

 The other imbibers didn’t think it tasted like Shiraz, at least compared to what they’re familiar with.
 It was definitely less juicy than California Central Coast Syrah and more fruit forward than Washington, but less smokey/meaty/spicy than Rhône.